logankilpatrick/30-seconds-of-julia/snippets/capitalize_every_word.md

 Capitalizes the first letter of every word in a string.

-Use `titlecase()` to capitalize first letter of every word in the string.
+Use `titlecase()` to capitalizethe  first letter of each word in the string.

 ```jl
 function capitalize_every_word(s)